capillariesio/capillaries/doc/qna.md

 A. There is no support for NULL values.
 To mitigate it, Capillaries offers support for custom default values.
 See `default_value` in [File reader column definition](glossary.md#file-reader-column-definition) and [Table reader column definition](glossary.md#table-reader-column-definition).

+## Re-processing granularity

+Q. OK, Capillaries offers [runs](glossary.md#run) as a tool to handle scenarios when some data was not processed properly.
+After making all necessary fixes, operators can re-start a run (or multiple runs) to overwrite data for all nodes affected by this run - in intermediate Cassandra [tables](glossary.md#table) and in the result files.
+But it may unnecessarily affect too many nodes and take too long.
+Can I re-process a single failed [script node](glossary.md#script-node)?
+A single failed [batch](glossary.md#data-batch)?

+A. Re-processing nodes: yes, to some extent.
+But it has to be part of the script design.
+You can design your Capillaries [script](glossary.md#script) in a way so the node in question and all its dependants can only be started [manually](scriptconfig.md#start_policy).
+This means that even on successful script execution, the operator will have to manually start a run that pocesses only one node in question, and manually start a run that processes its dependants.

+Re-running batches: no. Capillaries [data tables](glossary.md#data-table) that hold results of a run are immutable, re-running batches would violate this restriction.

 ## dead-letter-exchange

 Q. When a run is started, I can see RabbitMQ messages created immediately for every batch, and every node affected by the run.
 And those messages linger in the queue for a while until the node is ready for processing.
 Why doesn't Capillaries send RabbitMQ messages to a node only after dependency node processing is complete?